By Rakiya A,Muhammad

 “I assure you of His Excellency Governor Ahmad Aliyu’s resolve to support any initiatives aimed at advancing education,” Namaka declares.

-Given the prevailing challenges, the Sokoto State government is executing the Adolescent Girls Initiative for Learning and Empowerment (AGILE) project, a World Bank-supported initiative under the Federal Ministry of Education.
-This project seeks to enhance secondary education opportunities within the state by addressing the various obstacles that hinder girls from accessing and completing their education, including socio-cultural barriers, financial limitations, and infrastructural shortcomings.
-It aims to boost the attractiveness of education for adolescent girls, their parents, communities, and educational institutions.
+This project aims to enhance secondary education opportunities by addressing obstacles that hinder girls’ access to and completion of their education, including socio-cultural barriers, financial limitations, and infrastructural shortcomings.
+It also aims to make education more appealing to adolescent girls, their parents, communities, and educational institutions.

 “We recognise the obstacles that girls encounter in their quest for education,” the education commissioner, Tukur Alkali, explains, “We craft our policies to tackle these issues through the establishment of scholarships, the construction of additional schools, and the formation of supportive networks.”